 ltem Monitoring, Measurement and Program Modifications Detail Response 58.
 Does the Risk-Based SSMP contain up-to-date information about District's data collection and organization?
-Yes If NO, describe content and schedule for updates, or provide additional comments for YES response in th Updated in 2012 59.
+If NO, describe content and schedule for updates, or provide additional comments for YES response in the 59.
 Is District's data collection and organization sufficient to evaluate the effectiveness of the Risk-Based SSMP?
-Yes If NO, describe content and schedule for updates, or provide additional comments for YES response in th ie space below.
+Yes If NO, describe content and schedule for updates, or provide additional comments for YES response in the space below.